 (d) Negotiating after the Initial Settlement Proposal: After the initial proposal is presented to the charged party, the Region must consider the charged party's responses, objections and counterproposals.
 Nonetheless, continued involvement of the charging party in the negotiation process with the charged party can be important.
-A Region's determination whether to accept certain changes may depend on whether the charging party would enter into a bilateral settlement or would object to the settlement.
-Also, if the charged party asserts different facts relevant to the appropriateness of particular remedies (e.g., employees do not normally have access to a company intranet for purposes of notice-posting, or the discriminatee's average overtime hours were less than claimed), fairness requires that the Region contact the charging party to fully investigate the factual disputes before reaching conclusions.
+A Region's determination whether to accept certain changes may depend on whether the charged party asserts different facts relevant to the appropriateness of particular remedies (e.g., employees do not normally have access to a company intranet for purposes of notice-posting, or the discriminatee's average overtime hours were less than claimed), fairness requires that the Region contact the charging party to fully investigate the factual disputes before reaching conclusions.